This policy was last updated on 8/23/2023.

 We will only use the personal data gathered over this website as set out in this policy.
 Below you will find information on how we use your personal data, for which purposes your personal data is used, with whom it is shared and what control and information rights you may have.

 We publish magazines, eBooks, news and data.
 Some of this material is freely available, some of it is only available to subscribers.
 The following summary offers a quick overview of the data processing activities that are undertaken on our website.
 You will find more detailed information under the indicated sections below.

-- When you visit our website for informational reasons without setting up an account, only limited personal data will be processed to provide you with the website itself (see III).
+- When you visit our web properties for informational reasons without setting up an account, only limited personal data will be processed in order to service your request (see III).

 - If you are identified as belonging to a customer organization then we collect information in order to be able to provide usage reporting to that customer.

-- In case you register for one our services or subscribe to our newsletters, further personal data will be processed in the scope of such services (see IV and V).
+- If you register for one of our services or subscribe to our newsletters, further personal data will be processed in the scope of such services (see IV and V).